rupl/chrisruppel.com/_posts/travel/2016-02-25-koh-lipe-thailand.md

   comment: We got up early a couple days to see the sunrise.. of course the best view is from sunrise beach.
   type: half
 - src: koh-lipe-beaches-2.jpg
-  alt: The early-morning sun shining over the ocean with boats on the shore.
+  alt: The sun moments before disappearing under the ocean horizon.
-  comment: The sun shining over the fishing boats on sunrise beach.
+  comment: Seeing the sun off from the sunset beach.
   type: half
 - src: koh-lipe-beaches-3.jpg
   alt: Blue waves breaking over the sand.